bramvdbogaerde/ambienttalk.vim/README.md

 AmbientTalk Vim Plugin
 ========================

-This plugin provides basic syntax hightlighting in Vim for AmbientTalk.
+This plugin provides basic syntax highlighting in Vim for AmbientTalk.

 # License